ICTASL/MyHealthApp-backend/readme.md

   (if the value of `firebase.configurations.path` is not changed, the json file bundled in the jar will be referred)
 - go into the folder where the jar is (eg. `cd target`)
 - run `java -jar covid19-1.0.0-SNAPSHOT.jar`.
 Check if the jar version matches.
-- the access logs can be found in folder access located in the folder where tomcat is.
+- NOTE: access logs will get stored in the tomcat folder (linux: /tmp/<latest_tomcat_folder>/access).
+To change this location, give an absolute path of a folder, **withing double quotes** to `server.tomcat.accesslog.directory`.
- (linux: /tmp/<latest_tomcat_folder>/access) These logs can be disabled from the application.yml
+ These logs can be disabled from the application.yml

 ## APIs
 ----